 You can now use Apple Pay with your ING Orange Everyday account.
 It's compatible with iPhone SE, iPhone 6 and 7, iPad Mini 3 and later, iPad Air 2, iPad Pro or Apple Watch.
 To set it up, open the wallet app on your iPhone and select the plus (+) sign.
 Then follow the prompts.

 Linked Visa debit card

-You are issued a Visa debit card to use for accessing your account.
-This card can be used for purchases in person, online and over the phone wherever Visa is normally accepted.
-So long as you are able to make the minimum, one-off monthly deposit of $1,000 into a Personal ING account in your name (excluding Living Super) by the last day of the preceding calendar month, you will not be charged any transaction fees or domestic ATM fees when accessing the money in your everyday account.
-It can be your pay, or come from an external bank account.
+You will not be charged any transaction fees or ATM fees (within Australia or globally) when accessing the money in your everyday account, so long as you are able to make the minimum, one-off monthly deposit of $1,000 into a personal ING account in your name (excluding Living Super) by the last day of the preceding calendar month (and from 1 March 2018 make 5+ card purchases a month).
+With the monthly deposit requirement, it can be your pay, or come from an external bank account.
 It can also be separate payments, as long as it totals $1,000 by the end of the month.
 If you're unable to meet the deposit requirements, then you'll be charged for ATM withdrawals.
 You can spend the $1,000 on your everyday purchases, after you've deposited the funds.

 You can take advantage of BPAY, Pay Anyone, EFTPOS and Bank@Post transactions for free.
 There are also no dishonour fees.